 You should be periodically monitored for liver, kidney, and cardiovascular function and should have regular blood tests.

-Patients who are taking Parlodel at the same time as levedopa may have hallucinations which usually resolve when the Parlodel dosage is decreased; however, in some instances Parlodel therapy may need to be discontinued.
+Patients who are taking Parlodel at the same time as levedopa may have hallucinations that usually resolve when the Parlodel dosage is decreased; however, in some instances, Parlodel therapy may need to be discontinued.